Seek Returns logo

 Min

-AMZN vs. GM: A comparison of their Operating Margin against their respective Specialty Retail and Auto - Manufacturers industry benchmarks.
+AMZN vs. GM: A comparison of their Operating Profit Margin (TTM) against their respective Broadline Retail and Automobiles industry benchmarks.

 Profitability at a Glance